FanDraft: Background

 FanDraft Football version 1 was first launched in May 2002.
 A rehauled update to version 2 was released a couple of months later.

 Starting in 2020, FanDraft converted from being a desktop software into an online application.

 FanDraft currently carries titles for 4 different fantasy sports that include football, baseball, basketball, and hockey.

 FanDraft released its first baseball application (FanDraft Baseball) in 2008.
 The Basketball version was first released in 2007, and continued to release updates until 2009.
-FanDraft Basketball was discontinued from 2010-2012, however relaunched in 2013.
+FanDraft Basketball was discontinued from 2010 to 2012, however relaunched in 2013.
 FanDraft Hockey was first released in 2009 to continued to release annual updates.
 FanDraft has also released a non-fantasy title called "FanDraft Youth Sports" in 2009, which serves as a draft board software for youth sports leagues.